Pain Rescue Team Helps Seriously Ill Kids Cope In Terrible Times

 The Benioff Children's Hospital at the University of California, San Francisco is a sleek new building with state-of-the-art facilities — a place where the sickest children go for leading-edge treatments.

-Which is why it might be surprising to find Robyn Adcock, who practices acupuncture and acupressure walking the halls.
+Which is why it might be surprising to find Robyn Adcock, who practices acupuncture and acupressure, walking the halls.

 Though Adcock practices ancient arts of traditional Chinese medicine, she is an integral part of the hospital's integrative pediatric pain and palliative care — or IP3 — team.
 It's sort of an emergency response team for pain that combines traditional pharmaceutical pain care with other techniques to ease the suffering of the sick children who populate the rooms here.